ksu-cs-textbooks/cis580/content/16-models/04-skeletal-animation.md

 Now that we can see our tank clearly, let's see if we can't get that turret to aim.
 Doing so requires us to explore the concept of _skeletal animation_.
 If you remember in our discussion of models, we said most models include both triangle meshes and _bones_.
 These "bones" are really just transformation matrices, which are applied to a specific mesh in the model.
 Often they also are arranged in a hierarchy, often referred to as a skeleton.
 The transformations represented by bones earlier in the hierarchy are concatenated with those lower to compute a final transformation to apply to that mesh.

 In our tank, the turret bone is a child of the tank body.
-Thus, the turrent is transformed by _both_ by the bone of the tank body _and_ the bone of the turret.
+Thus, the turret is transformed by _both_ by the bone of the tank body _and_ the bone of the turret.
 Thus, if the tank body moves through the world, the turret comes along for the ride.
-Without using this heirarchical approach, we would have to calculate the turret transform based on where the tank currenlty is, a more challenging proposition.
+Without using this hierarchical approach, we would have to calculate the turret transform based on where the tank currently is, a more challenging proposition.

 ## Exposing The Tank's Transformations